 In addition, these two favored explanations for the epidemic assume that allergy is a dysfunction, that the body has made a mistake in attacking a benign substance.
 And yet, the opposite may be true.
 Some suggest that allergy has an evolved purpose seen before the twentieth century but provoked increasingly today by drugs and noxious pollutants in our air, water, and food.

 American researchers Rachel Carson (1907–1964) and Theron G. Randolph (1906–1995) and evolutionary biologist Margie Profet (b.
 1958) proposed that allergy is an evolved protective response.
 In 1991, Profet stated in The Function of Allergy that allergy is a final and often risky natural defense against toxins linked to benign substances.
 The IgE antibody is not, as it is generally characterized in medical literature, a rogue immune factor.
 It is more akin to a hero provoked by toxins the body has deemed a deadly threat.
 The scratching, vomiting, diarrhea, and sneezing are desperate attempts to eject a toxin as fast as possible.
 It is a risky reaction but one the body is programmed to unleash as a last-ditch effort to protect itself.
 This event occurs when the general defenses have been insufficient in preventing a specific toxin from accessing the bloodstream for a second time.

 This is a provocative concept.
 However, because it was developed before the rise in peanut allergy, it lacks specificity — again, why peanut and why the sudden increased prevalence in children?

-Excerpted with permission from The Peanut Allergy Epidemic: What’s Causing It and How to Stop It by Heather Fraser.
-Copyright 2015, Skyhorse Publishing, Inc.
+Reprinted with permission from The Peanut Allergy Epidemic: What’s Causing It and How to Stop It by Heather Fraser and published by Skyhorse Publishing, Inc, 2015.